jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 - Q : Why Go?
 Why not Rust?
 A: I'm learning Go for another project because it has a mature graphics toolkit.
 Rust does not.
 Go is fast *enough* and safe *enough* for this project.

 - Q: Why do you document your code so much?
 A: I'm still learning Go, and in six months, when I'm trying to fix your bug report, those comments will make it possible to recover my thought process when I wrote the code.

+- Q: Can you add feature X?
+A: Maybe.
+I mostly wrote this for myself.
+I'm always willing to listen to cool ideas though.

+- Q: I'm going to fork this so I can do it right!
+A: Feel free.
+If yours is better, I'll probably switch to it. :)